albertsango-Trimble/CrossSectionChecker/README.md

 specific alignment/road design object in your Trimble Connect project — the Workspace API doesn't expose civil alignment geometry directly, so exporting your alignment's points to CSV is the practical bridge.

+## Slice thickness

+By default the section isn't a single infinite cutting plane (which would just clip away everything on one side and leave the model looking cut in half) — it's a thin **slab**, 10mm thick by default.
+This is built from **two** opposing section planes, offset by half the thickness on either side of the drawn/chainage line:

+- A "near" plane facing one way, positioned half the thickness back from the line.
+- A "far" plane facing the opposite way, positioned half the thickness forward.

+Only the material between the two planes stays visible — everything else, on both sides, is clipped away.
+This gives you a true thin cross-section slice rather than a half-model cutaway.
+Change the **Slice thickness (mm)** field any time to make the slab thicker or thinner; it regenerates the section immediately.

 ## A note on "split screen"